EasonXu-HY99/IS415_G10/README.md

     - Access the published website at **[Netlify link]**.

 ## Contributions
 We welcome contributions from the community!
-Please follow the steps below:
+Please follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Commit your changes (`git commit -m 'Add new feature'`).